labintei/Threejs/README.md

 Hello this is my project scene for threejs

+For launch the project :

+npx serve .

 I actually implement this system :
   A Raycaster for Select Object
   Controls for moove the camera (QZSD or arrow on my mac)